CCavalier/fp-explained/markdowns/part1.md

 # Pure Function

-Functional programming is all about function, and specifically pure functions.
+Functional programming is all about functions, and specifically pure functions.

 Pure function is a function who has no side effect.